Neutron stars as photon double-lenses: constraining resonant conversion into ALPs

 Figure~\ref{fig:plane} explores the sensitivity in the $(m_a,|g_{a\gamma}|)$ plane to resonant conversion assuming that a sharp spectral feature, i.e., a sudden flux reduction $\Delta F|_{\rm kink}$ can be detected at the frequency where $B_+$ becomes available.
-The solid (dashed) red line depicts $\Delta F|_{\rm kink} = 20\%$ (5\%).
-As can be seen, for $m_a\lesssim 10^{-5}\,\eV$, the result is independent of axion mass and a sensitivity as good as $|g_{a\gamma}|\lesssim 1.4\times 10^{-12}\ (6\times 10^{-13})\,{\rm GeV^{-1}}$ can be reached.
+The solid (dashed) red line depicts $\Delta F|_{\rm kink} = 20\%$ (5\%)\revplb{, which corresponds to the exclusion condition $P_{\text{tot}} > 20\%\ (5\%)$.
+The former thereby represents a minimal required sensitivity while the latter illustrates the reach of a better instrument.} As can be seen, for $m_a\lesssim 10^{-5}\,\eV$, the result is independent of axion mass and sensitivity as good as $|g_{a\gamma}|\lesssim 1.4\times 10^{-12}\ (6\times 10^{-13})\,{\rm GeV^{-1}}$ can be reached.
 For $m_a\gtrsim 10^{-6}\,\eV$ and/or for large $|g_{a\gamma}|$, the conversion associated with $B_-$ is strong enough to deplete the photon flux for frequencies below the onset of $B_+$.
 This washes out the kink and the red shading indicates the region unaffected by it.
 Existing ALP constraints and other laboratory projections are additionally shown as labeled.
 As can be seen, an improvement over current limits by more than an order of magnitude is possible, putting astrophysics in competition with upcoming laboratory searches that target a wide range of ALP masses, in particular from $10^{-11}$~eV to $10^{-6}$~eV.

-\paragraph{Conclusions.} In this work, we show that observations of the high-frequency end of the radio band of magnetars host the possibility to put very stringent constraints on the ALP-photon coupling from resonant conversion at the $10^{-12}\,{\rm GeV^{-1}}$ level.
+\paragraph{Conclusions} In this work, we show that observations of the high-frequency end of the radio band of magnetars host the possibility to put very stringent constraints on the ALP-photon coupling from resonant conversion at the $10^{-12}\,{\rm GeV^{-1}}$ level.
 The method works for an arbitrarily small and hence wide range of $m_a$, leveraging the energy-dependent negative contribution from the radiation field to the effective photon mass (``double lens effect'').
 It removes the direct relation between axion mass and resonant electron number density and, at the same time, places the resonance radius close to the neutron star surface with ensuing strong conversion probability.
 Because of the sharp NS surface boundary, a spectral feature that can be searched for in high-quality radio data is imprinted.

 Currently, an incomplete understanding of the magnetospheres' physical conditions and the ensuing production and propagation of radio photons from there prevents us from claiming real limits.
 However, many uncertainties are expected to be mitigated by future observations with SKA~\cite{Kramer:2006ha,Watts:2014trg,Keane:2014vja,Karastergiou:2014cka,Antoniadis:2015nga}, complemented by the steady stream of high-frequency observations in the few hundred~GHz range by mm/sub-mm arrays such as ALMA, IRAM, or JCMT~\cite{Chu:2021ktf,Torne:2021yad,Torne:2022xfo}, and through paralleling advances in the simulation and modeling of these extreme objects~\cite{Philippov:2014mqa,Petri:2016tqe,Chen:2016qkk,Cerutti:2016ttn,Brambilla:2017puc,Carrasco:2020sxg,2020ApJ...889...69C}.
 Together, photon-axion conversion in neutron stars may well become a serious competitor to the experimental ALPS-II and IAXO programs.